 It didn’t’ matter if I was talking with my colleagues or the federal agency personnel, there always seemed to be lots of confusion around these terms.

-And I knew making the distinction was important, because there were way different grant compliance and monitoring requirements depending on which group they were classified with.
+I knew making the distinction was important because there were very different grant compliance and monitoring requirements depending on which group the relationships were classified with.

 So let’s take a quick review and shed some light on the on this confusing topic: